-On September 8, the world observed International Literacy Day, a day first designated by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+Every year on September 8, the world observes International Literacy Day, a day first designated by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 Illiteracy is a worldwide challenge — the cost of illiteracy to the global economy has been estimated at more than a trillion dollars.

 The great challenge to solving adult literacy is that illiteracy often hides in plain sight.
 As researcher Phillip Schlechty notes, “99% of adults can read in the sense that they can decode words.
 The illiteracy rate that concerns us today is the functional illiteracy rate — the huge number of adult Americans that cannot read well enough to manage daily living and employment tasks that require reading skills beyond a basic level.”

 For corporate communications and training teams, these are not abstract numbers.